|Overall Rating||It´s OK|

-The Bataleon Whitegold Shaka has a very similar shape and ride to the Camel Toe except it’s got higher end tech.
+The Bataleon Whitegold Shaka has a very similar shape and rides to the Camel Toe except it’s got higher end tech.
 We had mixed opinions about this.
 We could see it being a really fun powder board but it doesn’t really have the ability to really shine on groomers that many other snow surfy boards like this have.

 Conditions: No fucking powder but instead just good groomers.